FREE NATIONWIDE DELIVERY*

 We stay well clear of any chemical-based coating systems such as polyurethanes or lacquers.

-Using natural oils and waxes made locally, we can still offer a full range of colours that are very durable.
+Using natural oils and waxes made locally, we can still offer a full range of great-looking colours that are very durable.
 In fact, natural coatings generally ‘wear in’ rather than wear out, like a leather jacket or old church floor.
-It is designed to be used, and the gradual wear and tear becomes a characteristic feature of the timber.
+And the gradual wear and tear becomes a characteristic feature of the timber.

-The endless race for cheap and convenient products has resulted in a trend of disposable furniture; items not meant to last for long.
-This is not only extremely wasteful as it contributes to our ever-expanding landfills, but it also isn’t good value for money in the long run.
+The endless race for cheap and convenient products has resulted in a trend of disposable furniture; items not intended to last long.
+This is extremely wasteful, contributing to our ever-expanding landfills, but it’s also poor value for money in the long run.